conmaol/maglocunus/data/modelling/DMBoK-data_modeling_schemes.md

 ## Relational

+Relational data models are optimised for operational/transactional systems, which require entering information quickly and having it stored accurately.

 Here is an Information Engineering (IE) notation representation of a simple relational data model:

 ![a simple relational data model](images/dm-1.png)